AmFontys/TheBabelBridge-TowerOfTongues/Documents/Planning/main.md

 ## What I don't know

+### Language

 - How to handle the mixing of language
 - How to handle multiple alphabets
   - Focused on Japanese Katakana and Hiragana
     - Half-width and Full-width
   - Latin Alphabet
+- How do I validate the input with foreign alphabets
+- Would using a transliteration library be something for my application and what can it help me with
+- How will I handle the language switching
+  - First getting language based on pc
+  - getting language based on ip
+  - getting language based on browser
+  - Having a standard one and should be switched
+  - At the top always available to switch the language or in settings
+  - ResX file or Json files
+- Homograph attacks what are they and why are they important for my project

+### Project non-functional

 - Best strategy to-do benchmarking of the code
   - What projects?
   - How much?